Yohan27x/Clyde/README.md

 # Clyde
 Play as a robot that must cure the infected robots he encounter on his path !

-A 2D platformer video game made for a school projet during my first year.
+A 2D platformer video game made for as a school projet during my first year.
 Made with pygame.

 Execute the main.exe file in the project to play the game.